 |IT Based Tactics||✓|

 McAllen is a city of approximately 142,000 residents, located in southern Texas’ Hidalgo County, across the Rio Grande from Reynosa, Mexico.
-Local law enforcement have reported problems with prostitution in the community for several years, and residents and business owners have complained about commercial sex activity in some neighborhoods.
+Local law enforcement has reported problems with prostitution in the community for several years, and residents and business owners have complained about commercial sex activity in some neighborhoods.
 Among the more serious crimes associated with the local commercial sex market is sex trafficking.
-For example, in October, 2022, McAllen police arrested a woman accused of attempting to sell a 12-year-old girl for sexual abuse.
-She was arrested on charges of compelling prostitution under age 18, according to Hidalgo County records.
-Cases of targeted homicide of prostituted women have also been documented.
+For example, in October 2022, McAllen police arrested a woman accused of attempting to sell a 12-year-old girl for sexual abuse.
+She was arrested on charges of compelling prostitution under the age of 18, according to Hidalgo County records.
+Cases of the targeted homicide of prostituted women have also been documented.

-Consumer level demand provides the revenue stream for all prostitution and sex trafficking, and has therefore been targeted by local law enforcement agencies as a strategy for prevention and response.
+Consumer-level demand provides the revenue stream for all prostitution and sex trafficking and has therefore been targeted by local law enforcement agencies as a strategy for prevention and response.
 The McAllen Police Department has conducted periodic reverse stings since at least 2004.
 Operations are conducted at street level, using female undercover officers as decoys.
-In March 2007 and April 2009, for example, MPD officers arrested a total of 11 sex buyers in two separate reversals.
+In March 2007 and April 2009, for example, MPD officers arrested 11 sex buyers in two separate reversals.
 In more recent operations – conducted in October 2013, January 2015, October 2015, December 2015, and December 2017 – the MPD conducted “dual” stings targeting both sex buyers and sellers.
 Following their arrests, all individuals charged with prostitution-related offenses may have their names, mugshots, and/or other identifying information publicized by local media outlets.

-Loss of employment is another consequence of buying sex that has occurred within the city.
+Loss of employment is another consequence of buying sex within the city.
 In April 2019, investigators arrested a custodian at Sharyland North Junior High after students said he offered to pay them for oral sex.
 Two boys said that the custodian touched them inappropriately and offered to pay them for oral sex, according to court records.
 A third boy witnessed the incidents.
 Investigators charged the man with two counts of prostitution-soliciting a person younger than 18 years old, a second-degree felony, and one count of making a terroristic threat, a Class B misdemeanor.
-Upon learning of certain allegations, the Sharyland Independent School District initiated an immediate investigation.
-The custodian was terminated and the allegations were reported to the Texas Education Agency as well as to Child Protective Services as required by law.
+Upon learning of these allegations, the Sharyland Independent School District initiated an immediate investigation.
+The custodian was terminated, and the allegations were reported to the Texas Education Agency and Child Protective Services as required by law.
 The former employee was subsequently arrested.
-If convicted on the felony charges, the man would face a maximum of 20 years in prison.
+If convicted of the felony charges, the man would face a maximum of 20 years in prison.